 Our program is almost entirely dependent upon the gifts of our volunteers.
 Our members and friends are encouraged to donate their time, talent and presence to our collective efforts.
 We appreciate volunteers, as teachers, assistants and substitutes, on our Religious Education Committee for special projects and in sharing special interests.

 Our religious education program is overseen by Rev. Emily Gage, Associate Minister.
 Please contact her for more information at email@example.com.
 You may also contact Val Ridenour, Religious Education Coordinator at firstname.lastname@example.org.

 Registration for Children and Youth

 Each year, we ask our families to register their children for our religious education programming.
 It ensures we have the most up to date information about our young people, helps us with planning and gives us an ongoing communication loop.
-Along with information, we ask for a registration fee of $50 per child (for pledging members and friends) and $100 per child (for non-pledging members or friends).
+Along with information, we ask for a registration fee of $100 per child.
 These fees help support the many elements of our program.
-Scholarships are granted by request to Emily Gage email@example.com or Val Ridenour firstname.lastname@example.org.
+Scholarships are granted by request to Rev. Emily Gage email@example.com or Val Ridenour firstname.lastname@example.org.
 Please register your child/children for Religious Education using this link.